 - A. Signs shall be maintained in a safe and good condition at all times by the owner of the sign.
-Regular maintenance includes the repair and replacement of damaged or malfunctioning parts, repainting, cleaning, and other acts required to keep the sign in good condition. - B. Property surrounding any ground mounted sign shall be maintained in a clean and sanitary condition and shall be free from weeds, rubbish, and flammable material. - 3)4) Location.
-All permanent signs shall be located on the site being promoted, identified or advertised.
+Regular maintenance includes the repair and replacement of damaged or malfunctioning parts, repainting, cleaning, and other acts required to keep the sign in good condition. - B. The maintenance of a mural shall be the responsibility of the property owner.
+The mural must be properly maintained to ensure that material failure (such as peeling paint) is corrected, and vandalism is removed promptly in accordance with the Property Maintenance Code. - C. Property surrounding any ground mounted sign shall be maintained in a clean and sanitary condition and shall be free from weeds, rubbish, and flammable material. - identified or advertised.
 Off premise signs are prohibited.
 In no case shall any part of a sign be placed in, over, or extend onto any public right-of-way, except for projecting nameplate signs on lots where no front yard exists and for publicly owned signs such as traffic control and directional signs.
-In no case shall any part of a sign be placed in, over or extend above the roof line of any structure.

-Maximum Number, Height and Area of Signs.
+In no case shall any part of a sign be placed in, over or extend above the roof line of any structure. - 4)5) Maximum Number, Height and Area of Signs.
 In addition to placement of signs, the heights, area and number of permitted signs allowed per use or lot shall be regulated by districts and uses as listed under the regulations of this Section.
 The height of monument signs and ground signs shall be measured from the established grade, and no mounding shall be used to increase the height of a sign.

-5)6) Joint Identification Signs
+5)6)Joint Identification Signs

-- A. Joint identification signs shall be limited to wall signs or monument signs, and to premises where there are two or more uses located on a property having frontage on at least one public street. - B. If the property fronts on one street, only one joint identification sign is permitted. - C. A second joint identification sign is permitted if the property fronts on two streets, provided that the frontage for each street is not less than two hundred lineal feet (200').
+- A. Joint identification signs shall be limited to wall signs or monument signs, and to premises where there are two or more uses located on a property having frontage on at least one public street. - B. If the property fronts on one street, only one joint identification sign is permitted. - C. A second joint identification sign is permitted if the property fronts on two streets, provided that the frontage for each street is not less than two hundred 200 lineal feet (200").
 Additionally, a second joint identification sign may be permitted in the Downtown Districts if the premises has pedestrian access open to the public from parking facilities both in the front and in the rear of the property. - D. The size of a joint identification sign shall meet the size and location requirements for a commercial center sign under Table 24. - Off-Premises Signs for Industrial and Commercial Lots with No Street Frontage.